 Burden and standard of proof

-Section 45 places a mere evidential burden upon the Defendant.
-Therefore, in order to avail himself of the defence, the Defendant will only have to adduce sufficient evidence to pass the judge so as to allow the defence to be considered by the jury.
+Section 45 places an evidential burden upon the Defendant.
+Therefore, in order to avail himself of the defence, the Defendant will only have to adduce sufficient evidence to ‘pass the judge’ so as to allow the defence to be considered by the jury.